ItsCherryy/tweet-stance-classification/README.md

 To simulate the model’s performance on Real-world data, ChatGPT is used to generate 5 tweets for each Stance for 4 Targets namely Environmental Crisis, Political Discourse, Gender Equality, Religious Beliefs.
 Different Targets never seen are used to simulate the real-world data to test the model’s performance on.
 Unfortunately, the model achieved only 33% F1 score, indicating that the model is not suitable for deployment.

 ## What I learned:
+1. Design and create an end-to-end deep learning system
-1. Textual Data Analysis
+2. Sequential Data Analysis
-2. Textual Data Augmentation
+3. Textual Data Augmentation
-3. Sequential Deep Learning
+4. Sequence Processing with Deep Learning
+5. Analyse and Evaluate the output of different algorithms
+6. Provide an ultimate judgement of the final trained modele in a real-world setting